 Insolvency for employees

-- engaged by a company under an award, enterprise agreement, agreement-based transitional instruments (which are agreements that were in force before the commencement of the Fair Work Act 2009), or a contract of employment, and
+- engaged by a company under an award, enterprise agreement, agreement-based transitional instrument or contract of employment

 - paid a salary, wages or commission.

 If you are owed money for unpaid wages, superannuation, annual leave, sick leave (in limited circumstances), long service leave, retrenchment pay or other benefits, you may be entitled to some or all of what you are owed in priority to the company’s other creditors.
 If your employer has abandoned the company and you are owed employee entitlements, ASIC can help.
 Find out more.

 If you are a contractor, you may be classified as an unsecured creditor, not an employee.
 You should seek your own legal advice or contact the ATO, Fair Work Ombudsman or your union representative to determine if you are a contractor or an employee.

 What if my employer has abandoned the company and I’m owed employee entitlements?